imagej/imagej.github.io/_pages/plugins/snt/step-by-step-instructions.md

 Fill distances must be interpreted as  ‘likelihood distances’.

-> Pixels associated with *low distances* are likely associated with the filled path.
-Pixels associated with *high distances* are unlikely to be associated with the path
+> Pixels associated with *low distances* are likely associated with the traced path.
+Pixels associated with *high distances* are unlikely to be associated with the path.

 The smallest distance  corresponds to a perfect match to whatever information the filler has on the center-line of the traced path, and the highest distance correspond to the _worst_ match.
 When a threshold is set, pixels are clustered into two groups: those that ‘fill’ the path and those above threshold that don't.

 Note that *likelihood distances* are under an arbitrary range.
 Consider a scale ranging from ]0 to 1]: If the threshold distance is set at 0.2, paths are only ‘filled’ with voxels that share at least 80% *likelihood* with the traced center-lines.
 In practice, the upper limit of this distance depends on much of the image has been explored by the algorithm.
 Thus, it is not trivial to define _a priori_ a sensible threshold.
 It should be  assumed that the range of possible distances falls between 0 (perfect likelihood, i.e., center-line voxels themselves) and a _maximum_ corresponding to the most distinct voxel to the path center-line.
 Such voxel of "maximum difference" is expected to belong to the image background (unlabeled neurite).
 Distances can be studied by exporting fills as [Distance maps](#v-exporting).

-While adjusting the _distance threshold_ is the single most effective way to improve 'fills', other approaches can also be improve the result:
+While adjusting the _distance threshold_ is the single most effective way to improve 'fills', other approaches can also improve the result:

 - **Adopt secondary layers**: Currently, the filler only looks at pixel intensities, and thus likelihood is a simple comparison of gray value intensities, but note that other _features_ can be used by the algorithm, when a [secondary tracing layer](/plugins/snt/manual#tracing-on-secondary-image-layer) is used.
 E.g., If the filling occurs in a [Tubeness](/plugins/tubeness) flavor of the image, then distances reflect likelihoods of association with tube-like structures.